subscriptions-project/swg-js/docs/login-flow.md

 Here is an example of what this flow can look like:

 ```
-// Publisher is looking up the user.
+// You, the Publisher, go to look up the user.
+Resolve the promise with an account (if it was found).
 const  accountPromise = new Promise( … );

 // Notify the user that their account is being looked up.